aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/supplemental-barcode-data/supplemental-barcode-space-customization/_index.md

 gen.Save($"{path}SupplementSpace40Pixels.png", BarCodeImageFormat.Png);
 ```

-## Common Issues and Solutions
+## Common issues and solutions
 - **Barcode appears too thin or thick:** Re‑adjust the X‑Dimension (`gen.Parameters.Barcode.XDimension.Pixels`).
 Typical values range from 1 to 4 pixels.
 - **Supplement data not showing:** Verify that `SupplementData` is set *before* saving the image.
 - **File not saved:** Ensure the `path` variable points to a valid directory and that your application has write permissions.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Where can I find the documentation for Aspose.BarCode for .NET?**
-A: You can access the documentation [here](https://reference.aspose.com/barcode/net/).
+A: You can access the documentation [Aspose.BarCode .NET API documentation](https://reference.aspose.com/barcode/net/).

 **Q: Is there a free trial available for Aspose.BarCode for .NET?**
-A: Yes, you can get a free trial from [here](https://releases.aspose.com/).
+A: Yes, you can get a free trial from [Aspose.BarCode free trial page](https://releases.aspose.com/).

 **Q: How can I purchase a license for Aspose.BarCode for .NET?**
-A: You can buy a license from [here](https://purchase.aspose.com/buy).
+A: You can buy a license from [Aspose.BarCode purchase page](https://purchase.aspose.com/buy).

 **Q: What barcode formats are supported by Aspose.BarCode for .NET?**
 A: Aspose.BarCode for .NET supports a wide range of barcode formats, including EAN, QR, Code39, and more.
 You can find the complete list in the documentation.